vegaprotocol/vegawallet-browser/README.md

 ### Build

-Run `yarn nx run <my-app>:build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `yarn nx run <my-app>:build:<browser>` to build the project.
+The build artifacts will be stored in the `dist/` directory, with a `.zip` file which you can import into your browser, or upload to the specific extension store.
+You will need to specify which browser you want to build the app for.

 ### Running tests